 Points of Interest

 Input your points of interest (including overnight stops) with the mileage to the next stop.
 Knowing that there are short stops to make along the way and that you don’t want to be in the car all day every day, plan to drive no more than around 200 miles on any given day.
 That doesn’t mean that you must drive that far (and rarely will) but that you won’t drive farther than that each day.
+If you’re planning a cross-country road trip, you may want to go further each day, but for the maximum enjoyment, limit yourself.

 Our road trip planning tool has formulas added into the background to add up your drive time and distance for each day so that you don’t create a crazy plan that will wear everyone out to the point of misery.